-What is the admin-ajax.php File in WordPress?
+What Is the admin-ajax.php File in WordPress?

-On 2013, WordPress version 3.6 was introduced along with Heartbeat API at its core.
+In 2013, WordPress version 3.6 was introduced along with Heartbeat API at its core.
 WordPress Heartbeat API is built as a communication protocol between the browser and the server.
 It uses admin-ajax.php to send a request to the server and trigger events (or callbacks) when receiving data.
 The main features of the Heartbeat API are: